International student degree requirements:

 Contact the office of International Student and Scholar Services for more information about services for international students.
 The office is located in South Wing 410 or the office phone number is (716) 878-5331.

 Student Visas: International students must show proof of financial support for the duration of studies on the Confidential Statement of Finances form.
 By the time they arrive on campus, international students should have arranged for the funds to cover their college career.
 Payment of all college-related expenses must be made prior to the beginning of each semester.
 Visit the International Student and Scholar Services website for information regarding the cost of attendance and visa requirements.

 Once an applicant has been officially accepted to a degree program, the Graduate School will mail an acceptance letter.
 The office of International Student and Scholar services will contact the applicant regarding the necessary I-20 paperwork to obtain a (student) via from the U.S. embassy or consulate in their home country.

-Mandatory Student Health Insurance: International students are required to purchase SUNY International Health Insurance or have comparable coverage.
-If a student possesses comparable health insurance, he or she is still required to purchase the medical evacuation coverage and should contact the Weigel Health Center for the current rate (unless the student's plan includes medical evacuation and repatriation).
+Mandatory Student Health Insurance: International students are required to purchase SUNY International Health Insurance.
 Services at the Weigel Health Center are available to all registered students free of charge regardless of insurance coverage.
 Please call (716) 878-6711 for more information.

 Housing: International students may live on or off campus.
-On campus, they may live in the international residence hall, which remains open during U.S. holidays, or in any other residence hall, provided they move out of the hall during the holidays.
+On campus students may live in any residence hall, break housing can be requested for an additional fee and students may be relocated to the open buildings for breaks.
 Visit the Residence Life Office or call (716) 878-3000 for more information.